 Filmmaker Lee Daniels has a knack for bringing to life remarkable stories that are at once both gritty and inspirational.
-From ‘Shadowboxer’ to ‘Precious’ to ‘The Paperboy’ – he has demonstrated his astounding knowledge of filmmaking while creating stories that are inherently human.
-Daniels’ 2013 feature, ‘The Butler’, revolves around Cecil Gaines (Forest Whitaker), who becomes a member of the White House Staff and serves under several US presidents during his 34-year tenure.
+From ‘Shadowboxer’ to ‘Precious’ to ‘The Paperboy’ – he has demonstrated his astounding knowledge of filmmaking while creating inherently human stories.
+Daniels’ 2013 feature, ‘The Butler,’ revolves around Cecil Gaines (Forest Whitaker), who became a member of the White House Staff and served under several US presidents during his 34-year tenure.

-Is Lee Daniels’ The Butler Based on a True Story?
+Lee Daniels’ The Butler is Based on Eugene Allen’s Life

 Yes, ‘The Butler’ is based on a true story.
 Screenwriter Danny Strong based the script on the 2008 Washington Post article ‘A Butler Well Served by This Election’ by Wil Haygood, who, in turn, was inspired by the extraordinary life of Eugene Allen, who served at the White House between 1952 and 1986.
 Following the publication of the article, Allen’s story garnered immediate recognition.
 Columbia Pictures acquired the rights to make a film on his life.

-While Strong wrote the script with Allen in his mind, Cecil is somewhat of a composite character.
+While Strong wrote the script with Allen in his mind, Cecil is somewhat composite.
 “The film is very much inspired by the story of Eugene Allen,” he said in an interview.
 “But the Gaines family is a fictional family, but they are representatives [of] so many truths, of so many different people.”
-There are several obvious dissimilarities between the fictional life of Cecil Gaines and the real life of Eugene Allen.
-The film shows that Gaines grew up on a cotton plantation in Macon, Georgia, whereas Allen was born and brought up in Virginia.
+There are several obvious dissimilarities between Cecil Gaines’s fictional life and Eugene Allen’s real life.
+The film shows that Gaines grew up on a cotton plantation in Macon, Georgia, whereas Allen was born and raised in Virginia.

 Gaines joins the White House during Dwight D. Eisenhower’s administration in 1957, but Allen became an employee of the White House as a pantryman in 1952, while Harry Truman was still in the office.
 Like Cecil in the movie, Allen rose through the ranks in the ensuing decades.
 He eventually became the Maître d’hôtel, the highest post for a butler in the White House, in 1981.
 At the time, Ronald Reagan was the President.
 Allen was especially close to this particular First Family.
 In 1986, the Reagans asked him and his wife Helene to attend a state dinner in honor of Helmut Kohl at the White House.